PavolUlicny/Local-AI-Agent/docs/install.md

 This installer is covered by a small unit test `tests/test_install_deps.py` which verifies detection of Python 3.12, behavior when `ollama` is missing, and the auto-start/poll logic (via mocks).
 See `docs/development.md` for how to run the tests locally.

 You do NOT need to start the Ollama server before running the installer.
 If the `ollama` CLI is available on your `PATH` and the HTTP API is not responding, the installer will attempt to start a local Ollama daemon and wait briefly for it to become available.
-If you prefer to manage Ollama manually you can still run `ollama serve` in another terminal, but it is not required for the installer to work.
+If you prefer to manage Ollama manually you can start it in another terminal, but this is optional — the installer will try to start Ollama when needed.

 Main installer commands